geraldb/talks/blockchain_ruby.md

 title: Blockchain!
 Blockchain!
-Blockchain! - Build Your Own Blockchains in JavaScript from Zero (Scratch)
+Blockchain! - Build Your Own Blockchains in Ruby from Zero (Scratch)

 # Alchemy - How-To Mine Digital Schilling?
 How-To Turn Digital Bits Into $$$ or €€€?